Catori/catori.github.io/README.md

 only explicit duplication, Catori has an extremely tight lifetime model.
 Additionally, by having no references along with lifetime enforcement, all operations consume all arguments.

+### Dr. Strange
-### Dr. Strange loves to tilt dimensions on their sides.
+Dr. Strange loves to tilt dimensions on their sides.
 So do I.

 ## Foundations
 Catori is built on a very small handful of fundamental concepts.
 This section introduces them, using Rust notation where useful